gthomas-appfolio/appfolio-react-template/README.md

 - Code coverage using [nyc](https://github.com/istanbuljs/nyc)

 #### Using
-The sample code under `/src` is a basic vanilla JS example to ensure bundling works correctly.
+The sample code under `/src` is a basic React example to ensure bundling works correctly.
-No UI or other frameworks have been included and need to be added by you.

-Can be forked directly, but also used as the base template of [generator-appfolio-js](https://github.com/gthomas-appfolio/generator-appfolio-js) Yeoman generator.
+Can be forked directly, but also used as the base template of [generator-appfolio-react](https://github.com/gthomas-appfolio/generator-appfolio-react) Yeoman generator.

 ----